manwar/python-guide/introduction-to-python.md

                 return False
             return True

-The above function can be re-written with the help of `all()` as below
+The above function can be re-written with the help of `all()` as below:

     def valid_rgb(rgb): -> bool
         return all(0 <= v <= 255